Pelvic pain management

 Pelvic pain during pregnancy

-A certain amount of pelvic pain during pregnancy may be normal.
+A certain amount of pelvic girdle pain during pregnancy may be normal.
 As the fetus grows throughout your pregnancy, it puts pressure on other organs, the nerves in your pelvis and the pelvic girdle (bones of the pelvis).
 Pelvic girdle pain during pregnancy may be worse when you’re climbing stairs or taking a long walk.

 • Fainting, feeling light-headed or having a rapid heartbeat